gmc-code/PC-Microbit-Extension-backup/docs/bots/MoveMotor/MoveMotor_motor_tests.rst

 .. admonition:: Tasks

     #.
-Experiment with the radii or durations to vary the epitrochoid shape.
+Experiment with the radii or durations to vary the epitrochoid's shape.